 - All drivers and Passengers can also claim compensation

 Normally, compensation will be paid within 3 months.
-The compensation paid by the MIB includes everything a claim against a motor insurance company would normally cover.
+MIB payouts can include everything a claim against a motor insurance company would normally cover.
 This includes payments for vehicle damage as well as the pain and suffering caused by your injuries.
 You have the opportunity to claim for loss of income and other costs.

 You can also claim for loss of a no-claims bonus or any excess charged by your insurer in handling the claim.

 The Motor Insurers Bureau runs three specific schemes designed to protect the public from uninsured or untraceable drivers, and these are: